-You can copy an individual test from one course to another, but not currently copy an assignment or quiz.
-You will need to rebuild any assignments or quizzes from a section that you want to include in your new course.
-Find more information on how to copy a test in this article.
+You can copy an individual assessment (quiz or test) from one course to another, but not currently copy an assignment.
+You will need to rebuild any assignments from a section that you want to include in your new course.
+Find more information on how to copy an assessment in this article.

 - Can I create a new Section of my previous Course to use this semester?

-We do not recommend this for a two reasons:
+We do not recommend this for two reasons:

-- You will not be able to change existing material (such as removing or adding Learning Objectives to an assignment, changing test settings etc) without affecting the last semesters’ student data.
+- You will not be able to change existing material (such as removing or adding Learning Objectives to an assignment, changing assessment settings etc) without affecting the last semesters’ student data.

 - Students who may need to retake the course will not be able to enroll in two sections of the same course.